 With a headless system, you can have multiple front-ends that connect to one back-end system.
 This presents opportunities to implement multiple new touchpoints to the front-end.

-Because microservices or headless systems have a decentralized development process, it’s easier for developers from different teams to collaborate to adjust the code base and get to market faster.
+Because microservices or headless systems have a decentralised development process, it’s easier for developers from different teams to collaborate to adjust the code base and get to market faster.

 A monolith is a feature-rich, all-in-one system, but you may end up paying for and working around features and functionality your business doesn’t require.
 With a microservices approach, each microservice serves a business function.
 You can add only what you actually will use to your system, creating a leaner and more efficient technology stack.